 How To Apply

-The Integrative Infection Biology – Mechanisms and Control of Disease programme is now accepting applications for 2020 entry.
-The entry requirements and how to apply are detailed below.
+The Integrative Infection Biology – Mechanisms and Control of Disease programme is not accepting applications for 2020 entry.
+Applications are now closed.

 The programme has an intake of seven fully-funded studentships per year.
 Five studentships are available for applicants from any country (UK, EU and the rest of the world), and two studentships are specifically for applicants from the programme’s partner countries: Kenya, Malawi and Uganda.